 Interviews are currently being held online via

-MS Teams.
+MS Teams or in person.
 You will receive notification of your interview date via UCAS and via email from Cardiff Met.
 You will then receive a MS Teams invitation, with your specific interview time, from the programme team.
+Applicants will be sent two key questions to prepare for prior to interview.
 Interviews will last approximately

 Extra Interview Information for PGCE Secondary PE